 They formed a company to organize and deliver gym-based indoor bike classes.
 Locally at first and then to a worldwide audience through their certified Official Spinning Facilities program.

-Their venture into designing and making spin bikes was less successful and has been outsourced through Schwinn, then Bowflex and Precor and now I’m not quite sure who is involved.
+Their venture into designing and making exercise bikes for spinning was less successful and has been outsourced through Schwinn, then Bowflex and Precor and now I’m not quite sure who is involved.

 Why a Spin Bike?

-If you’ve been looking to find a serious workout at home that is scalable, an indoor bike or spin bike as it has become popularly called maybe the best piece of workout equipment.
-It’s compact and easy to use.
-It, or rather you, can really burn the calories.
+If you’ve been looking to find a serious workout at home that is scalable, an indoor bike or spin bike as it has become popularly known may be the best piece of workout equipment.

 By turning a simple knob or crank, the resistance changes.
 The higher the numbers get, the harder it is to pedal.
 If you take a spin class, the instructors will ask you to adjust the intensity at different times during the workout.
 You can do it at home with the best indoor spin bikes.